framely/community/docs/reference/annotations/valuerec.md

 :::
 ::::

-When the number of valid choices business can serve is small, you can turn on the **Hard Toggle** to control the conversational experience and communicate to user that the choices you offer are the only ones that will be accepted by your business:
+When the number of valid choices business can serve is small, you can turn on the **Hard toggle** to control the conversational experience and communicate to user that the choices you offer are the only ones that will be accepted by your business:

 ::: thumbnail
 ![valuerec-hard](/images/annotation/valuerec/valuerec_hard.png)